 - Apply knowledge of challenges that women and people of color face in management to suggest alternatives and possible solutions to real or hypothetical problems involving issues related to gender and/or race or ethnicity.

-Unit 1 sets the stage for the rest of the course by defining basic terms such as gender, race, social class, and management.
-The progress of people of color and women in the management of U.S. firms since World War II is outlined here.
+Unit 1 outlines the progress of people of color and women in the management of United States firms since World War II and sets the stage for the rest of the course by defining basic terms such as gender, race, social class, and management.

-Unit 2 Lesson 4 begins with a discussion of laws, programs, and regulations that provided a “baseline” for equal employment opportunity in the United States.
+Lesson 4 (inside Unit 2) beginswith a discussion of laws, programs, and regulations that provided a “baseline” for equal employment opportunity in the United States.
 Their goal was to stop overt and subtle employment discrimination and to try to make amends, in a small way, for past workplace and societal injustices to women, people of color, and other groups.
 Title VII of the Civil Rights Act of 1964, the Equal Pay Act, and Executive Order 11246 are covered in Unit 2.
 These are but a sampling of the laws and presidential edicts that affect women and people of color who wish to advance to senior management levels.

 The right to work in a setting free of illegal harassment was established under Title VII when its enforcing agency, the Equal Employment Opportunity Commission, issued its 1981 Guidelines on Sexual Harassment.
 Later, other forms of harassment were found illegal.
 It is not difficult to see how being treated as a sex object or “picked on” because of one’s presumed inferior status creates additional career advancement challenges for those striving to become high-ranking executives.
 Though some romantic relationships at work that sour might lead to sexual harassment claims, workplace romances have become more common over the past few decades.
 Whether they result in harassment or romance, issues related to sexuality in the workplace will be explored in Lesson 7.
 Suggestions for dealing with problems will be proposed.